compose-spec/compose-spec/spec.md

 ### depends_on

-`depends_on` expresses a startup and shutdown dependencies between services, Service dependencies cause the following
+`depends_on` expresses startup and shutdown dependencies between services.

-behaviors:
+#### Short syntax

+The short syntax variant only specifies service names of the dependencies.
+Service dependencies cause the following behaviors:

 - Compose implementations MUST create services in dependency order.
 In the following example, `db` and `redis` are created before `web`.